RealVansh/HR-Insights-Tableau/README.md

 - Clean and transform data programmatically
 - Create meaningful visualizations tailored to stakeholders
 - Bridge the gap between **data engineering**, **analytics**, and **storytelling**

 ---

-## 📌 Next Steps (Optional Add-ons)
-If extended, this project can include:
-- Predicting employee churn using logistic regression or XGBoost
-- Salary clustering using K-Means
-- Deployment with dashboards on Tableau Public

----